Tips | Funding Graduate School

 - What is the nature of your study?
 Academically-oriented graduate programs (e.g. master's and PhD in a specific academic discipline), have different funding options than professional programs (e.g. law and medicine).
 Ontario Graduate Scholarships (OGS) and fellowships mainly apply to academic programs.
 Other options are available to students in professional programs from both within and outside the program/department.

 - Keep in mind that accepting one scholarship may exclude you from applying to others.
 It is important to make informed choices by exploring the potential benefits and consequences before making your decisions.

 - When assessing individual awards, look at details such as what period of time the award covers and whether or not it is renewable.
 Read the fine print to make the right choice for you.

 - Do you want to conduct research outside of Canada?
-Support is available at the federal level: http://www.scholarships-bourses.gc.ca/scholarships-bourses/
+Support is available from the Canadian Government.

 3. Government Funding